Emergency Management Information

 Evacuations & What it Means

-During a crisis it may become necessary to evacuate.
+During a emergency it may become necessary to evacuate.
 This ensures that the Kingsville community is out of the path of a storm.

 If an evacuation is necessary there is typically a recommendation by local officials for the community to "voluntarily evacuate."
 This means all citizens should begin seeking shelter elsewhere for their own safety.
 Citizens are not required to leave, but should use their judgment in deciding whether to leave the area for their own safety.